geastwood/ia-util-belt/README.md

 | **buildconfig**   | n/a | `-g --grep <string>`, `-d --delete`, `-m --module`, `-t --trunk'`, `-r --release`, `-c --current` | `ia buildconfig -tgd google` // prompt to delete module contains name *google* in build config file|
 | **find**          | n/a | `-d --definition`, `-f --frontend`, `-s --service`, `-t --trunk`, `-r --release`, `-c --current`| `ia find -dt google` // find in frontend trunk Ext classes name contains *google*|

+#### runscript command

+To exec script using `runscript` command a file must be specified, e.g. `ia runscript -f debug.sh`.
+All scripts file are located under `~/.ia/scripts/`.
+If to pass additional arguments, specify **-a** flag, e.g. `ia runscript -f debug.sh -a 'path/to/a/file'`

+There are two types of scripts can be run with this command,

+1. .sh // bash scripts
+2. .js // javasript script

+All predefined scripts are under [scripts][scripts], which will be copied to `~/.ia/scripts` folder during **make** process.
+When this command is run, it will search scripts by name in `~/ia/scripts` folder.

 ### Get help by `-h` or `--help`